FilecoinFoundationWeb/filecoin-foundation/apps/site/README.md

 The `Relation` widget is how we create links between related pieces of content, such as associating a featured post with a blog page.
 Relations usually rely on slugs, which are unique identifiers, to link content together.

-### Authenticating with Netlify Identity and Git Gateway
+#### Authenticating with GitHub

-Our project integrates with Netlify Identity and Git Gateway for user authentication and content management.
+Our project integrates with Github for user authentication and content management in a production environment.
 This integration allows authorized users to access the CMS and make changes to the website content.
-The authentication process is handled through Netlify Identity, while Git Gateway provides secure access to the Git repository.
-For more information, please refer to the Decap CMS documentation on [Git Gateway](https://decapcms.org/docs/git-gateway-backend/).
+The list of authorized users is available in the [settings of the GitHub repository](https://github.com/FilecoinFoundationWeb/filecoin-foundation/settings/access).
+We use a [Cloudflare worker](https://github.com/FilecoinFoundationWeb/decap-proxy) to handle the authentication process.

+This setup is only necessary for production.
+For local development, follow the instructions below.

-### Working with the Local Git Repository
+#### Working with the CMS locally

 You can connect Decap CMS to the local Git repository.
 To do this, follow these steps:

 1. Run `npx decap-server`
 2. Run `npm run dev`
 3. Open http://localhost:3000/admin/index.html

-Please refer to the Decap CMS documentation for more information and detailed instructions on [working with a local Git repository](https://decapcms.org/docs/working-with-a-local-git-repository/).

 ## Creating Page Templates